AGAYA

 2- Under-Responsiveness (Hyposensitivity)

-These behaviors are not misbehavior — they are the child’s attempt to regulate their nervous system.
+These behaviours are not misbehaviour — they are the child’s attempt to regulate their nervous system.

 How Occupational Therapy Helps With Sensory Challenges